carlssonemil/lyrics/README.md

 ## Todo

-Remove the need for both artist and song, instead making suggestions based on song entered.
+- [x] Remove the need for both artist and song, instead making suggestions based on song entered.
 See [here](https://lyrics.ovh/).
+- [ ] Add arrow functionality in suggestion window.
+- [ ] Implement [Vue Router](https://router.vuejs.org/) to be able to save URLs for lyrics.

 ## License